scaleway/terraform-provider-scaleway/docs/resources/lb.md

 ~> **Important:** Load-Balancers' IDs are [zoned](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{zone}/{id}`, e.g. `fr-par-1/11111111-1111-1111-1111-111111111111`

-- `ip_address` -  The load-balance public IP Address
+- `ip_address` -  The load-balancer public IPv4 Address.
+- `ipv6_address` -  The load-balancer public IPv6 Address.
 - `organization_id` - The organization ID the load-balancer is associated with.

 ~> **Important:** `release_ip` will not be supported.
 This prevents the destruction of the IP from releasing a LBs.